Njoy King Review

 The packaging of the Njoy King is like the plastic love-child of a Zippo lighter and a pack of cigarettes.
 It’s slim – easily slipping into a pocket – and pretty durable for a thin plastic container; you won’t break it unless you fall directly onto it or take to it with a hammer.
 The packaging is very similar in design to a pack of cigarettes, with a simple diagonal stripe running across the front, colored according to the flavor and strength you choose.
 The lid flicks open with a satisfying click, much like a Zippo.
 Inside, there’s a short leaflet explaining the basics of the e-cig and the small tip poking out invitingly.

-Njoy Kings are disposable, automatic e-cigs, so there is no assembly required whatsoever.
+Njoy Kings are disposable, automatic e-cigs, so there is no assembly required whatsoever (for the rechargeable Njoy e-cigs, read our review here).
 The first thing you’ll notice is how much like a tobacco cigarette it looks.
 The size and weight are pretty much perfect, and the extra features take the authentic appearance to the next level.
 Yes, there’s the speckled beige cartridge and the paper-like rings on the battery, but they’ve gone to pains to make it actually feel like a cigarette.
 Stroke the battery and you could swear you’re touching paper, and squeeze the cartridge between your lips and it will morph under the pressure, just like a cigarette butt.
 These additions make the Njoy King more like the tobacco version than any other e-cig we’ve tried.
 When you inhale, the plastic, ashen tip lights up red-amber, but the light is further down into the body of the battery.
 This creates a realistic effect, like the ember is glowing underneath a short tube of expended ash – very cool.

 The Njoy King is only available in two nicotine levels, but both pack a serious punch.
 With Gold (3.5 percent) and Bold (4.0 percent) options available, the heaviest smokers will be happy with the nicotine content.
 However, this leaves very few options open to anybody looking to reduce their consumption – the Njoy King is for people who still want to “enjoy” the nicotine.
 In contrast, the majority of manufacturers offer a maximum of 18mg (1.8 percent) nicotine in their cartridges.